Optimistic Lock Plugin

 With the above configuration and the @Version

-annotation in the entity class, you can easily implement optimistic locking in MyBatis-Plus applications, effectively preventing data conflicts during concurrent updates.
+annotation in your entity class, you can easily implement optimistic locking in your MyBatis-Plus application, effectively preventing data conflicts during concurrent updates.